int128/gradle-ssh-plugin/README.md

 }
 ```

-Following properties and methods are available:
+Following properties are available:
   * `identity` - Private key file for public-key authentication.
 This can be overridden by remote specific one.
   * `passphrase` - Pass phrase for the private key.
-  * `config(key: value)` - Adds configuration entries.
-All configurations are passed to JSch.
   * `dryRun` - Dry run flag.
 If true, performs no action.
 Default is false.
   * `retryCount` - Retrying count to establish connection.
 Default is 0 (no retry).
   * `retryWaitSec` - Time in seconds between each retries.
 Default is 0 (immediately).
   * `outputLogLevel` - Log level of standard output while command execution.
 Default is `LogLevel.QUIET`.
   * `errorLogLevel` - Log level of standard error while command execution.
 Default is `LogLevel.ERROR`.
   * `encoding` - Encoding of input and output for executing commands.
 Default is UTF-8.

+Also following method is available:
+  * `config(key: value)` - Adds configuration entries.
+All configurations are passed to JSch.

 Specification of the closure is defined in [SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).